zyberg2091/e-safety/README.md

 <h3 align="center">Built With</h3>
 <p align=center>

-## Instructions to run on your local system
+## Instructions to run the architecture with Flask server on your local system

 * Pre-requisites:
    	- install packages mentioned in requirements.txt
    	- check the compatability of your local system with the packages.

-* Directions to execute
+* Directions to execute:
 	- clone the repository
 	- Navigate to the repo using CLI
 	- run setup.py

+## Fututre scope/Improvements
+	- Full stack web application with backend and frontend
+	- Age detection algorithm optimization

 ---